donchev7/site/content/post/2022/2022-10-08-Switch-to-hugo.md

 2. no npm dependencies vs fixing npm dependencies

-For now I choose the "simpler" solution even though I choose the "easier" solution in the past =-)
+For now I choose the "simpler" solution even though I chose the "easier" solution in the past =-)